-Cabinet secretary says he ‘never told Boris Johnson’ Covid rules had been followed
+Boris Johnson ‘allowed party culture to continue’, committee evidence says

-Boris Johnson – latest: Cabinet secretary says he ‘never told PM’ Covid rules had been followed
+Boris Johnson – latest: Ex-PM ‘allowed party culture to continue’, committee evidence says

-Privileges committee today hears from Boris Johnson, whose time in Downing Street is set for scrutiny
+Partygate committee today hears from Boris Johnson, whose time in Downing Street is set for scrutiny

 Boris Johnson seen for first time since Partygate defence dossier published